 Here is a video showing you how to change the text and background color of a document for ease of reading and accessibility.
-Feature coming in PDF Studio 2021.
+This feature was added in PDF Studio 2021.

 - Hi, today I’m going to show you how to change document colors to increase contrast, make reading easier for all users, and pdf documents in general more accessible through accessibility preferences.

 - Prior to this version you can invert colors in a document by simply going to the view tab clicking invert colors and you could change the text of the document to white on a black background and you can invert it back.

 - Now you can better customize the document colors by simply going to the file tab clicking preferences and then accessibility.